How to Build a Double-Fence Gate

 gate double finished

-Note: There is also another benefit to the “offset hinge”: the gate will always swing shut by itself, merely because of gravity.
+Note: There is also another benefit to the “offset hinge”: the gate will always swing shut by itself, merely because of gravity, without the need for additional hardware or screws.

 Les Kenny